matrix-org/sytest/docker/README.md

 If you want to use an existing checkout of SyTest, mount it to `/sytest` inside the container by adding `-v /path/to/sytest\:/sytest` to the docker command.

-If you want to test against a PostgreSQL database, pass `-e POSTGRES=1` to the docker command.

 You can pass arguments to sytest by adding them at the end of the docker command.
 For example, you can use